“Silence in the face of evil is itself evil: God will not hold us guiltless. Not to speak is to speak. Not to act is to act.”Bonhoefer

 Three Ways to Help Persecuted Christians of Iraq

 - Increase awareness on social media about the persecution in Iraq.
 Many are putting up a symbol on their social media, it’s the Arabic letter “nun.”
 It’s the first letter in the word Nazarene.
 It is being painted on properties owned by Christians so that the terrorists can identify them.
 The people are using this symbol as profile pictures, so as to “identify” or “remember” those who are suffering in Iraq- and even boldly associate themselves with those Christians.
 This is a brave act of “remembering those who are suffering as if you, yourself were suffering.

-- Pray privately and corporately for the deliverance of the people of Iraq, from the terrible advancement of ISIS and its extreme Islamic goals for mass conversion or death for Christians across this region.
+- Pray privately and corporately for the deliverance of the people of Iraq.
 Gather a small group together for the sole purpose of prayer for the persecuted.
 “If my people who are called by my name humble themselves, and pray and seek my face and turn from their wicked ways, then I will hear from heaven and will forgive their sin and heal their land.…” Let’s gather together and lift up the Christians of Iraq.

 3. Support a trustworthy organization working to help persecuted Christians who have been hurt or are without shelter or food.
 Voice of the Martyrs,Crisis Response International Samaritans Purse and Christian Aid are just of few that I know who are working the field diligently and need our support to help those in need.

 Jesus himself prophesied of “wars and rumors of wars…” (Matthew 24:6a) but he adds instruction for us in this- “See that you are not alarmed, for this must take place, but the end is not yet.”